skycakjustin/eurisko-us.github.io/_pages/about.md

 <b>What kinds of projects?</b><br>

 <font size="3em">In addition to building a machine learning library from scratch, students are also building a Space Empires-themed game.
-Later down the road, we'll build autonomous agents to compete using a variety of AI-based strategies.</font>
+Later down the road, they'll build autonomous agents to compete using a variety of AI-based strategies.</font>

 </div>